nixin72/git-workshop/README.md

 command

 ```
-$ git push origin master
+$ git push origin main
 ```

-And this will take all the local changes we've made, and push them to the master branch at that remote repository that we have on GitHub.
+And this will take all the local changes we've made, and push them to the main branch at that remote repository that we have on GitHub.

 ---